TECK7/my_portfolio_master/README.md

 `“(!-- For Skills Logo/Icon Slider --)”`.
 The advantage of having this slider is that it could save some space within the container and giving these logo a tidy inline look.

 The second feature can be seen on ‘Future Project’ section.
 The three different projects would bounce in from different angles as user scroll towards the viewport.
-As the user leaves the viewport, the contents would disappear.
+As the user leaves the viewport, the contents would not disappear to prevent overloading of Js.
 This is the combination of JavaScript and CSS written by Simon Codrington at Sitepoint.
 Please refer to script inside the HTML body tag `“(!-- Future Project Section --)”` for details.
 It is a good feature inclusion when user is anticipating your future projects.

 #### __Contact Section__